pbuckner/x-plane_plugins/XPython/docs/source/usage/performance.rst

 The *Flight Loop* column in the popup will very closely match the "Flight Loop" line in the X-Plane performance tab.
 (Though it doesn't happen to in the images here.)
 This is the time spent executing a flight loop callback.
 For XPPython3 performance, we've been able to determine *which* python plugin is using the most time.

-(Note the performance presentation itself is done within the ``I_PI_Updater`` plugin, which is why it's consuming 146 μsec per frame: if you're not displaying the performance window, the flight loop is canceled.)
+..
+Note:: Note the performance presentation itself is done within the ``I_PI_Updater`` plugin, which is why it's consuming 146 μsec per frame in the above example: if you're not displaying the performance window, the flight loop is canceled, and there is no impact on performance.

 The *Drawing Misc* column also closely matches the "Drawing Misc" line in the performance tab.
 This covers work done within drawing callback, usually associated with windows you've created.